Gabby Petito case: Moab, Utah's top cop takes leave of absence amid investigation into handling of 911 call

 One of the officers on the scene wrote that the incident could be "more accurately categorized as a mental/emotional health ‘break’ than a domestic assault."

 Just days after the Aug.
-12 911 call, two women were found fatally shot in Moab on Aug.
-18. The women killed, newlyweds Kylen Schulte, 24, and Crystal Turner, 38, had told friends they feared a "creepy man" they had seen nearby might harm them, according to officials and reports from the time.
+12 911 call, newlyweds Kylen Schulte, 24, and 38-year-old Crystal Turner were discovered with fatal gunshot wound on Aug.
+18. Schulte and Turner had recently described concerns about a "creepy man" they had seen in the area where they were staying, and their fears that he might hurt them, Fox News learned at the time.

-Grand County Sheriff Steven White said in a news release earlier this month that the two cases are unrelated.
+Police officials investigated any link between the cases and determined they were unrelated.

 On Sept.
 1, months after the couple had begun their trip, Laundrie returned to the North Port home in the couple's van, but without Petito, officials said.
 The young woman was not reported missing until 10 days later, on Sept.
 11, when her mother filed a police report in Suffolk County, N.Y.
 Police seized the van from the Laundries' home on Sept.
 11.